How to Find Vehicle Inspection Locations Near You

 The first question that comes to mind for many Uber drivers, especially driver applicants who haven’t yet started earning money with Uber, is “How can I get a free inspection?”
 Well, there are a couple places at which you can get a free Uber inspection.

-The first, is [most of] the Uber Greenlight Hubs and Uber Spots.
+The most of the Uber Greenlight Hubs and Uber Spots.
 Keep in mind that it’s not free in all Uber centers, but it is free in most of them.
 Perhaps a bit of online research on the official Uber websites mentioned above would help.

 Find the official Lyft inspection locations near you